Chapter 3 : Rupture

 “I can’t believe you!
 You told him where I was staying, didn’t you?”

 “He just wants to talk—“

-“I know what he wants, Hugo, and let me tell you it has Albus written all over it.”
-She ran an angry hand through her hair, “He just can’t stand that things are going well for me so he has to intervene.
+“I know what he wants and it has Albus written all over it.”
+She ran an angry hand through her hair, “He just can’t stand that I'm ignoring him so he's using Malfoy.
 This is just another one of his tricks.”

 Hugo met her gaze.
 “You don’t mean that.
 Albus is, well… he’s special.
 And he’s insanely brilliant too.
 And a little kooky.
 And he’s the only one that’s your—”

 My what?”
 She said bitingly, “Go on, say it.
 My friend?
 Albus doesn’t have friends.
-He has people he uses and then disregards them.
+He has people he uses and then discards.
 You know that.
 There’s only one thing he’s after and this time he doesn’t get it.
-I’m done with him forever.”
+I’m done with him.”

 Hugo rolled his eyes as she kissed his cheek and disappeared into the hallways.